githedgehog/docs/docs/vlab/running.md

 has been displayed, you can get into the control node and other VMs to watch the Fabric coming up and switches getting provisioned.

+> **_NOTE:_** SONiC system bootstrap may take reasonable time.
+It's heavily relies on the host disk and CPU performance, and parallel VM setup may lead to performance degradation.

 ## Configuring VLAB VMs

 By default, all test server VMs are isolated and have no connectivity to the host or the Internet.
 You can configure